-BTW, LinkedIn’s industry list leaves much to be desired.
-[Grrr.]
-If you can’t find your industry, ask yourself which of the industries on the list your target recruiters would be most likely to search and go with that one.
+If you can’t find your 1st choice, ask yourself which of the classifications on the list your target recruiters would be most likely to search for and go with it.

 8. Experience Section

-Because of this, check your job titles to be sure they include important keywords.
+Because of that, check your job titles for critically important keywords.

 Another way to help recruiters fill in the blanks about your education, as noted above, is to share one or two credentials following your last name.

 BTW, you can see a comprehensive guide to writing your resume’s education section here.
 Much of it is also applicable to your LinkedIn profile.

 10. Shared Connections